jupyter-book/jupyter-book/docs/tutorial/website.md

 The `_build` folder also contains your templates (including the site template you installed) and any exports you make (when we build a PDF the exported document will show up in the `_build/exports` folder).
 You can clean up the built files at any time using `myst clean`[^clean-all].

 [^clean-all]:
-    By default the `jb clean` command doesn't remove installed templates or cached web responses; however, the function can with a:\
+    By default the `jupyter book clean` command doesn't remove installed templates or cached web responses; however, the function can with a:\
-    `jb clean --all`, or\
+    `jupyter book clean --all`, or\
-    `jb clean --templates --cache`.
+    `jupyter book clean --templates --cache`.

     Before deleting any folders `jupyter-book` will confirm what is going to happen, or you can bypass this confirmation with the `-y` option.
 For example: